cameronhirbodi/ch-design/_posts/portfolio/2018-02-01-blizzard_support.md

 ##### Objective

-This web portal was designed to assist Blizzard game customers in solving their issues to quickly return them to their game.
-A ground-up overhaul was required to bring the site to modern design standards.
+This web portal was designed to assist Activision Blizzard game customers in quickly solving their issues and get them back to their game.

 <div class="lightgallery">
   <a href="/images/portfolio/blizz_supp/blizz_supp_02.jpg"><img src="/images/portfolio/blizz_supp/blizz_supp_02.jpg" alt="Blizzard Support - Redesign"></a>
 </div>

-The Blizzard Support site offers useful resources such as knowledge-base articles and self service solutions with regards to account, technical, and gameplay related issues.
-These methods are designed to allow customers to self serve themselves.
+A ground-up overhaul was required to bring the interface to modern design standards.
+The site offers useful resources such as self-service automations and knowledge-base and community driven articles with regards to account, technical, and gameplay related issues.
 Should these solutions not help, escalating the issue to a customer service representative should be simple and straight forward.

 ###### Style Tiles